rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-bus-messaging/service-bus-resource-manager-namespace-topic-with-rule.md

 ms.topic: article
 ms.tgt_pltfrm: dotnet
 ms.workload: na
-ms.date: 04/18/2017
+ms.date: 04/11/2018
-ms.author: sethm;shvija
+ms.author: spelluru
-ms.openlocfilehash: 4cac67b65445f5e34d9d42093bc5fce1456e5172
+ms.openlocfilehash: dd0ef94c7efb27641d5f0bf50d87bf852bcd1e9a
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44551824"
+ms.locfileid: "44821163"
 ---
 # <a name="create-a-service-bus-namespace-with-topic-subscription-and-rule-using-an-azure-resource-manager-template"></a>Create a Service Bus namespace with topic, subscription, and rule using an Azure Resource Manager template

 This article shows how to use an Azure Resource Manager template that creates a Service Bus namespace with a topic, subscription, and rule (filter).
-You learn how to define which resources are deployed and how to define parameters that are specified when the deployment is executed.
+The article explains how to specify which resources are deployed and how to define parameters that are specified when the deployment is executed.
 You can use this template for your own deployments, or customize it to meet your requirements

 For more information about creating templates, see [Authoring Azure Resource Manager templates][Authoring Azure Resource Manager templates].